HeyHeyChicken/Angular-infinite-grid/README.md

 ```

 <ul>
-  <li>Use align-self utilities on column items to individually change their alignment on the y-axis.
-Choose from the following options: start, end, center, baseline, or stretch (browser default).</li>
+  <li>Use align-self utilities on column items to individually change their alignment on the y-axis.<br/>Choose from the following options: start, end, center, baseline, or stretch (browser default).</li>
 </ul>

 ```html